Automattic/jetpack/readme.txt

 **Slightly Less Exciting Enhancements**

 * Admin Page: remove bottom alignment of content in dashboard cards. #6996
+* Admin Page: change priority used when injecting admin notices, to make it easier to remove them if needed. #7122
 * Custom CSS: allow the `animation-fill-mode` property. #7166
 * General: improve wording on connection banners for secondary users to avoid confusion. #6753
 * Internationalization: add and update language information handling. #7057